• Undergraduate

 • Best university for Student Experience and Teaching Quality in the UK - The Times and Sunday Times Good University Guide 2024

 Would you like a job where no two days are the same?
-Our degree in International Tourism Management opens the door to a career in this growing and diverse, global industry.
-You will gain key business skills and industry knowledge relevant to an exciting range of careers within the sector.
+This International Tourism Management degree opens the door to a career in this growing and diverse global industry.

 For aspiring and ambitious students willing to work hard, this course provides a solid foundation for your move into management within the tourism sector.